Amy Winehouse: Death

+Winehouse's bodyguard, Andrew Morris, said that he had arrived at her residence three days before her death and felt she had been somewhat intoxicated.
+Two days after, her mother likewise admitted she had acted "out of it."
+This was the same day Winehouse had been visited by her doctor for one of her routine check-ups due to her fragile state, although no abnormalities were noted: "The doctor was happy with her condition.
+When he left on Friday night he had no concerns.
+Less than 24 hours later she was found dead."
+After the check-up, Winehouse had called her doctor to confess her feelings regarding her codependency, stating: "I don't want to die", alongside how she had attempted sobriety, but could not achieve it.
+These were Winehouse's last recorded words, while her bodyguard's final conversation with her included the quote: "If I could, I would give it back just to walk down the street with no hassle."

-Winehouse's bodyguard said that he had arrived at her residence three days before her death and felt she had been somewhat intoxicated.
-He observed moderate drinking over the next few days, and said she had been "laughing, listening to music and watching TV at 2 a.m. the day of her death".
+Morris continued to observe her drinking moderately over the next few days since his arrival, and later said she had been "laughing, listening to music and watching TV at 2 a.m. the day of her death".
+Another source claims she was watching old re-runs of past performances and reminiscing.
 At 10 a.m.
-BST on 23 July 2011, he observed her lying on her bed and tried (unsuccessfully) to rouse her.
+BST on 23 July 2011, Morris observed her lying on her bed and tried (unsuccessfully) to rouse her.
 This did not raise much suspicion because she usually slept late after a night out.
 According to the bodyguard, shortly after 3 p.m., he checked on her again and observed her lying in the same position as before, leading to a further check, in which he concluded that she was not breathing and had no pulse; he said he called emergency services.
 At 3:54 p.m., two ambulances reached Winehouse's home in Camden, London.
 Winehouse was pronounced dead at the scene.
 Shortly afterwards, the Metropolitan Police confirmed that she had died.
-Her death at age 27 prompted media comparisons to other musician deaths at the same age, collectively named the 27 Club.

-After her death was announced, media and camera crews appeared, as crowds gathered near Winehouse's residence to pay their respects.
+After her death was announced, media and camera crews appeared near Winehouse's residence.
 Forensic investigators entered the flat as police cordoned off the street outside; they recovered one small and two large bottles of vodka from her room.
 After her death, the singer broke her second Guinness World Record: for the most songs by a woman to simultaneously appear on the UK singles chart, with eight.

-A coroner's inquest reached a verdict of misadventure.
-The report released on 26 October 2011 explained that Winehouse's blood alcohol content was 416 per 100 (0.416%) at the time of her death, more than five times the legal drink-drive limit.
-According to the coroner, "The unintended consequences of such potentially fatal levels was her sudden death."

 Winehouse's record label, Universal Republic, released a statement that read in part: "We are deeply saddened at the sudden loss of such a gifted musician, artist and performer."
-Many musical artists have since paid tribute to Winehouse including U2, M.I.A., Lady Gaga, Marianne Faithfull, Ronnie Spector, Bruno Mars, Nicki Minaj, Keisha Buchanan, Rihanna, George Michael, Adele, Kelly Clarkson, Courtney Love, and the punk rock band Green Day, who wrote a song in her tribute titled "Amy".
-In her 2012 album Banga, singer Patti Smith released "This Is the Girl", written as an homage to Winehouse.
-Mark Ronson dedicated his UK number-one album Uptown Special to Winehouse, stating: "I'm always thinking of you and inspired by you."
-Winehouse did not leave a will; her estate was inherited by her parents.
-Winehouse's parents set up the Amy Winehouse Foundation to prevent harm from drug misuse among young people; her brother Alex is an employee.